How long have you had migraine and what type of migraine do you have?

 When I found Mindful Self-Compassion as a course (I had basically found the practice myself by attending retreats) I decided I had to learn how to teach it.
 I now teach this programme to people and hope to work with others with chronic pain to make self-compassion and creativity available to them, because it’s such a wonderful way to find some equanimity with this uncertainty.

-I also have a wonderful husband and 2 amazing boys who support me tremendously.
+I also have a wonderful husband and 2 amazing kids who support me tremendously.

 How can migraine care improve in New Zealand?